open-contracting/software-development-handbook/docs/services/index.rst

 Amazon Web Services
 -------------------

-There should be a minimum of two `IAM users <https://console.aws.amazon.com/iam/home?region=us-east-1#/home>`__ in the administrators group from OCP only.
+There should be a minimum of two `IAM users <https://console.aws.amazon.com/iam/home?region=us-east-1#/home>`__ in the administrators group from OCP only. `The root user should not be used <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html>`__.

 GitHub
 ------